mojaloop/pisp-project/docs/linking/README.md

 available and any relevant metadata about those DFPSs that are necessary to begin the linking process.

+The PISP can display this list of DFSPs to their user, and the user can select which DFSP they hold an account with for linking.

 ![Pre-linking](../out/linking/0-pre-linking.svg)

 ## 1.2.
 Discovery